damienmaier/vault-pki-lab/README.md

 Each key must be given to a different person.
 Having a minimum threshold of required keys increases security, as an attacker would have to obtain multiple keys from multiple persons to access the vault.
 Having a total number of keys greater than the threshold protects against loosing access to the Vault if a key becomes inaccessible.

-A group of key holders as much as large as the threshold is called a quorum.

 #### 4.2.
 What is a security officer ?
 What do you do if one leaves the company?

 Security officers are the trusted persons that will each receive a key shard.